The Best Glute Exercises Ever [With A Simple Workout Routine]

-In general, it is always a good idea to stick to the Hypertrophy Range we discuss in Creating Quick and Effective Workout Routines.
+In general, it is always a good idea to stick to the Hypertrophy Range we discuss in How To Create A Fitness Plan in 3 Simple Steps.
 This means you can work in the 8-12 rep range, but you can also perform as little as 5 to 6 repetitions per set if the weight is heavier.

 At the minimum, 3 sets per glute exercise, but no more than 5 sets.

 How Long Should I Rest in Between Sets?

 Aim to rest approximately 2-3 minutes in between sets.
 It is important to let these powerful muscles recover before performing another set.

 So without further ado...